sotostzam/perceptron/search-algorithms/README.md

 Of course, this evaluation function can be an underestimation or an overestimation of the real value.
 Moreover, if the value from h(S) is less or equal with the real value, then A* is guaranteed to find the best solution.

+We can assume the pseudocode for the A-star algorithm as following:

 ```Pseudocode
 algorithm a_star(graph, origin, target)
     frontier <- Is a priority queue